 Max Weber, S.V.D., sees in the inter-cultural environments arising from migration patterns worldwide a challenge to religious life, both in regard to the discernment of vocations and in regard to the formation of new entrants – a challenge also for older religious who may have had no previous experience of inter-cultural living.

 Shana Cohen reviews A Dialogue of Hope: Critical Thinking for Critical Times, edited by Gerry O’Hanlon.

-*Please select your location from drop down menu* April 2018 - Price includes P&P G.F Whyte, a Law professor at Trinity...
+*Please select your location from drop down menu* December 2018 - Price includes P&P The Blasphemy Laws in Pakistan John O’Brien details...